Snapshots

 Alternatively, you can create a Kubernetes secret with your AWS credentials.

-Create this secret on the host of where the vCluster control plane is deployed.
-It could be deployed in the namespace of the vCluster or a different namespace.
+- Create a Kubernetes secret of your AWS credentials. - Create this secret on the host of where the vCluster control plane is deployed.
+It could be deployed in the namespace of the vCluster or a different namespace. - The secret needs to contain all these three keys: - AWS_ACCESS_KEY_ID

 apiVersion: v1